VideoCAD

 Focal length control type.
 For fixed focal length, changing focal length is locked for camera of this model.

-See also: Lens focal length
+See also: Lens focal length, List/Range

 Iris